Hyperhidrosis Medication: What Are Your Options?

 hyperhidrosis medication

 If you are struggling with excessive sweating, or hyperhidrosis, you may feel like you’ve tried everything to get your sweating under control.
-You've tried OTC antiperspirants, changed your diet, and even adjusted your wardrobe – to no avail.
+You've tried over-the-counter antiperspirants, changed your diet, and even adjusted your wardrobe, to no avail.
 You may wonder if it is time to consider hyperhidrosis medication to curb your sweating.

-Luckily, medicine is here to help; there are new treatments excessive sweating (also called hyperhidrosis). now available.
-The list of hyperhidrosis medication includes prescription antiperspirants, medicated cloths, and oral medication.
+Luckily, medicine is here to help; there are new treatments for excessive sweating (also called hyperhidrosis) now available.
+The list of hyperhidrosis medications includes prescription antiperspirants, medicated cloths, and oral medication.
 Read on to learn about these medication options before consulting your doctor.

 Your Hyperhidrosis Medication Options